 - A grandchild has a 25% risk.
 Experts believe there is a genetic component to the risk, perhaps combined with environmental exposure to an alcoholic lifestyle.

-- Alcoholics are seldom happy or successful for long.
+- Alcoholics are seldom happy or satisfied for long.
 Their lives may be unhealthy and complicated.

-- Rehab is often the only hope they have of escaping the demons of alcoholism and enjoying a more normal life without alcohol-related legal, financial, or health problems.
+- Often, rehab is the only hope abusers have of escaping the demons of alcoholism and enjoying a more normal life without alcohol-related legal, financial, or health problems.

-Treatment consists of education coupled with professional support, which may take the form of Cognitive Behavioral Therapy or group therapy.
+Treatment consists of education coupled with professional support, which may take the form of Cognitive Behavioral Therapy or Group Therapy.
 A lifestyle assessment helps to identify areas where changes can be made to help a person avoid factors and triggers that may facilitate a return to drinking.
-Community support groups and other resources will probably be recommended.
+Counselors and specialists in rehab will probably recommend community support groups and other resources.

-If you feel that you are drinking alcohol more than you should be, call A Forever Recovery for help today.
+If you find that you are drinking alcohol to calm yourself, or drinking more than you should at other times, call A Forever Recovery for help today.